Erquint/DNS_to_DoH_proxy/readme.md

 ## Installation.

-Just clone the repo or download a ZIP.
+Just clone the `server` branch of the repo or download its ZIP.
+Other branches are just older developmental rudiments.
 You'll need Ruby to run the code.

 ### Windows.